 Louvre - 1st Arrondissement

-Overall this is a great place for tourists but not so much if you wish to enjoy Paris as a local.
+Overall staying in 1st Arrondissement is a great place for tourists and first-time visitors but not so much if you wish to enjoy Paris like a local.

 Le Marais - 4th Arrondissement

-When we visited the 4th Arrondissement, we thought this is one of the nicest.
-I know Paris can be subjective, but we loved this part the most.
+When we visited the 4th Arrondissement, we thought this is one of the nicest locations in Paris.
+I know Paris can be subjective, but we loved this part the most because it seemed most in line with what we love in a city: romantic, chic, vibrant and beautiful.
+It also has that je ne sais quoi which really invited us to walk hand in hand and just admire the sheer beauty of the city.
 There are lots of things to do in the 4th Arrondissement and it's ideal for tourists and locals alike.
 Here you can find the beautiful Notre Dame or the Sainte Chapelle.
 The 4th Arrondissement is also known to be the gay district so if you are looking to party, you will see many rainbow flags in the area.
 We also recommend the 4th Arrondissement for those who are romantic at heart and want a lovely walk on the banks of the Seine.

 Latin Quartier - 5th Arrondissement

-Fun little fact about the 5th Arrondissement: it's called the Latin Quarter and its known for its culture and history.
+A fun little fact about the 5th Arrondissement: it's called the Latin Quarter and it is known for its culture and history.
 This is actually where the Romans settled for the first time and founded the city of Lutetia.
 It's also the oldest district of Paris and also the district of students.
 And where there are universities, there is accommodation for decent prices.
 The 5th Arrondissement is a lively district which offers great accommodation and great nightlife.